tinymce/tinymce-docs/_includes/configuration/dockerized-image-proxy.md

-### Deploy the TinyMCE image proxy server-side component using Docker (self-hosted enterprise bundle)
+### Deploy the TinyMCE image proxy server-side component using Docker (self-hosted enterprise bundles)

 The TinyMCE image proxy server-side component can be deployed using Docker or an container orchestration application such as Kubernetes. {{site.companyname}} provides a pre-configured package for creating a Image Proxy Docker image.